 United Methodist Women (UMW)

 United Methodist Women seek to give women an opportunity, through work and study, to better the lives of women and children.
-Four circles meet monthly, and a monthly meeting brings all together with a special program or speaker.
+Three circles meet monthly, and a monthly meeting brings all together with a special program or speaker.
 Each fall, UMW organizes the Coppertop Craft & Bake Sale; proceeds support local and global missions for women and children.

 Supported by parish nurse Linda Wiig, the Health Ministry at FUMC supports the journey toward wholeness in the relationship of body, mind, and spirit.
 One favorite weekly ministry is the Faithfully Fit class at 9am Thursdays; another is communion for the homebound.